ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day4/README.md

 ## Mermaid.js Diagrams

 ### Transaction Flow
-This diagram illustrates the basic flow of a database transaction.
+This diagram illustrates the basic flow of a database transaction, showing the sequence from starting a transaction to either committing or rolling back based on constraint validation.

 ```mermaid
 graph TD